Office of Accountability — Grant Agreement Overview

 This part of the grant agreement contains provisions identifying specific requirements and controls, public information requirements, remedies in the event of breach of contract, and other critical information about the management of your grant project and funding.

-Please contact your DCEO grant manager if you are unsure about any of the requirements or statements in this section.
+Please contact your Department of Commerce grant manager if you are unsure about any of the requirements or statements in this section.